blazzbyte/OpenInterpreterUI/README.md

 ## Features

-- User-friendly interface for running Python code and others.
+- User-friendly interface for running Python, java code and others.
 - Integration with OpenAI applications for natural language processing and chatbot functionalities.
 - Simplified execution of code and interaction with OpenAI models.
 - Customizable and extensible for different use cases.